olafhartong/sysmon-modular/tooling/cmd/sysmon-modular/README.md

   --output-dir ../0_custom_configuration/generated_mde
 ```

 This creates include and exclude modules.
-Positive MDE predicates become Sysmon includes.
-MDE negative filters and exclusions become Sysmon excludes where the event and fields are supported.
-A process-and-path exclusion remains one AND rule.
-Filters whose Boolean structure or fields cannot be represented safely are skipped by default; `--allow-lossy` opts into fallback conversion for manual review.
+Known MDE filter objects are decoded
+into typed recursive expressions before conversion.
+Positive `and`/`or`
+expressions become Sysmon includes while preserving their Boolean meaning; a
+single negated predicate can become a Sysmon exclude.
+A process-and-path
+exclusion remains one AND rule.
+Malformed objects, compound or embedded
+negation, unsupported fields or operators, and expansions over 256 rules are
+skipped by default with a concrete reason. `--allow-lossy` opts into fallback
+conversion for manual review.

 #### Select MDE telemetry areas